parthivrmenon/aws_saa/22_data_alaytics.md

 # Amazon Redshift
-is an OLAP (Online Analytical Processing) Data Warehouse service based on PostgreSQL.
+- OLAP (Online Analytical Processing) Data Warehouse service based on PostgreSQL.

-Offers 10x better performance than other data warehouses and supports Petabytes of data.
+- Offers 10x better performance than other data warehouses and supports Petabytes of data.

-Stores data as columns and supports parallel queries.
+- Stores data as columns and supports parallel queries.

-Supports two modes:
+- Supports two modes:
     * Provisioned
     * Serverless

-Redshift has an SQL interface for performing queries but also supports direct integration with Amazon QuickSight.
+- Redshift has its own SQL interface for performing queries but also supports direct integration with Amazon QuickSight.

 ### Redshift - Clustering
-- has a `leader` node for query planning and results aggregation
+- has a leader node for query planning and results aggregation
-- has `compute nodes` for data processing
+- has compute nodes for data processing

 ###  Redshift - Snapshots and DR
 - Redshift has multi-AZ for some clusters